esekelvin24/api_gateway/README.md

 ## Deploy application

+Kindly not that I deployed my applications using docker container. the docker-compose, Dockerfile are on the root directory of this projects

+You can the database hostname to localhost in your .env file if you are not using docker

 •	git clone ...
 •	php artisan migrate
 •	php artisan db:seed
 •	php artisan serve

+•	to get access token by default use
+    - email: esekelvin24@gmail.com
+    - password: password

 ## Learning Laravel